ASKCOS/ASKCOS/README.md

 1. [On the webserver] Edit ```/etc/redis/redis.conf``` to allow remote connections from worker machine.
 Ideally, you can bind to a specific IP by editing the ```bind 127.0.0.1``` line.
 This seems to work fine on our local servers but did not work well on AWS.
 The alternative is to completely open up connections by changing the ```bind``` line to ```bind 0.0.0.0``` and edit the following block to say ```protected-mode off```.
 As with the RabbitMQ settings, this means that Redis will rely on other firewalls/security measures.

-1. [On the compute server] Change the ```SERVERHOST``` in ```ASKCOS_Website/askcos_site/celery.py``` to the IP of the webserver, so the Celery workers know where to look for the RabbitMQ/Redis servers.
+1. [On the compute server] Change the ```SERVERHOST``` in ```askcos/askcos_site/celery.py``` to the IP of the webserver, so the Celery workers know where to look for the RabbitMQ/Redis servers.
 If using AWS, this should be the _private_ IP of the webserver instance.

-1. [On the compute server] Spin up as many workers as desired using ```spawn_workers.sh``` from inside the ```ASKCOS_Website``` folder.
+1. [On the compute server] Spin up as many workers as desired using ```spawn_workers.sh``` from inside the ```askcos``` folder.
 The most computationally intensive task is the TreeBuilder, for which we generally allocate 4-12 processes in each worker pool.
 Each process requires 3-4 GB of RAM.
 The other Celery workers (aside from the nearest neighbor context recommender, which should be deprecated) are relatively small in memory footprint.

 ## How to run individual modules